seek-oss/skuba/README.md

   A REST [resource API] built on the [Koa] web framework and deployed with [Gantry].

+  - `express-rest-api`

+  A Plain Express framework and deployed with [Gantry].

 - `lambda-sqs-worker`

   An asynchronous [worker] built on [AWS Lambda] and deployed with [Serverless].